mehta-lab/recOrder/docs/napari-plugin-guide.md

 **Calibration Mode** is set automatically, so the default value is a good place to start.
 Different modes allow calibrations with voltages, retardances, or hardware sequencing.

-The **Config Group** is set automatically to the MicroManager configuration group that contains the `State*` presets.
+The **Config Group** is set automatically to the Micro-Manager configuration group that contains the `State*` presets.
 You can modify this option if you have multple configuration groups with these presets.

 ### Run the calibration
 Start a calibration with **Run Calibration**.